top of page

 I had a boy not too long ago tell me his trauma narrative in about two sentences.
 He then quickly jumped out of the chair and started cooking me lunch on the toy kitchen set.
 When I asked him a follow-up question he responded with “Do you want fries with that?”
 It was priceless.
 He had a great sense of humor, but was obviously feeling overwhelmed.

-I use art, music, and play therapy to help create trauma narratives.
+In play therapy, we use sand tray, art, puppets, toys, and games to process trauma.
 Each child has their own way they enjoy communicating.
 Some are very open and talkative and others do not want to share their story.
+Some will process verbally while others will communicate trauma themes with their play.
 When offered a variety of choices in counseling, most of my kids choose the games.

 There are four categories of cards: coping skills, the horrible thing, I believe, and laugh a little.
-The coping skills cards are there as a reminder of ways to calm self when they get anxious.
-The horrible thing cards tell different traumatic situations and asks the child to discuss their thoughts related to the issue.
+The coping skills cards introduce skills to help manage the anxiety related to trauma.
+The horrible thing cards tell different traumatic situations and ask the child to discuss their thoughts related to the issue.
+Some will compare and contrast their experience with the situation card.
 The “I Believe” cards ask questions related to beliefs about self.
 Each one pertains to trauma.
 Finally, the “Laugh a Little” cards are simply there to lighten the mood.
 Trauma is heavy.
 Laughter can go a long way to lighten the load.

 This game could be played in individual settings, group, or in family sessions.
 I use this game to introduce discussion about the trauma narrative.
 It helps me gauge the child’s willingness to discuss their story.
 It also helps me diagnostically by watching their reaction to various trauma situations, to discover if they are familiar with coping skills, and to ask about which kinds of trauma they have been exposed to.